 Dr. Kiselka is a Chicago native and worked as an in-demand management consultant for 8 years before he attended Loyola University Chicago, where he graduated with a Bachelor of Science in Biology.
 His passion for fitness and nutrition guided him to a second career in health care.
 During his studies in naturopathic medical school, he was able to apply his leadership experience to his clinical skills while serving as Chief Intern.
-He graduated from National University of Health Sciences in April 2019 with a Doctorate in Naturopathic Medicine (ND).
+He graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND).

 Men have unique physical, mental, and social health determinants which function collectively to influence the perceived state of health.
 With a focus in men’s health, he partners with patients to advocate prevention and provides evidence-based drug alternatives to counter the risk factors that lead to chronic health conditions in men.
 He is an expert in natural therapies for cardiovascular disease, metabolic and reproductive hormone dysregulation, gastrointestinal issues, and kidney and prostate dysfunction.